 - 3.1 On a day to day basis the Council can hold significant surplus funds representing income received in advance of expenditure requirements, in addition to balances and reserves held.
-In the past 12 months, the Council's investment balance has ranged from £20 to £110 million, reflecting in particular the profiles of capital spending, grant funding, short-term borrowing levels and long-term debt repayments. - 3.2 Cash flow surpluses can be considered as falling into three categories - - Short-term funds that are required to meet cash flows occurring in the next month or so, and for which the preservation of capital and liquidity is therefore of paramount importance.
+In the past 12 months, the Council's investment balance has ranged from £45 to £85 million, reflecting in particular the profiles of capital spending, grant funding, short-term borrowing levels and long-term debt repayments. - 3.2 Cash flow surpluses can be considered as falling into three categories -

+- Short-term funds that are required to meet cash flows occurring in the next month or so, and for which the preservation of capital and liquidity is therefore of paramount importance.
 Generating investment returns is of limited concern here, although should not be ignored.
 Instant access AAA-rated money market funds and bank deposit accounts will be the main methods used to manage short-term cash. - Medium-term funds that may be required in the next one to twelve months will be managed concentrating on security, with less importance attached to liquidity but a slightly higher emphasis on yield.
 The majority of investments in this period will be in the form of fixed term deposits with banks and building societies.
-A spread of counterparties and maturity dates will be maintained to maximise the diversification of credit and interest rate risks.

-- Long-term funds that are not required to meet any liquidity need and can be invested with a greater emphasis on achieving higher returns.
+A spread of counterparties and maturity dates will be maintained to maximise the diversification of credit and interest rate risks. - Long-term funds that are not required to meet any liquidity need and can be invested with a greater emphasis on achieving higher returns.
 Security remains fundamental however, as any losses from defaults will impact on the total return.
 Liquidity is of lesser concern, although it should still be possible to sell investments with due notice if large cash commitments arise unexpectedly.
-This is where a wider range of instruments, including structured deposits, certificates of deposit, gilts, corporate bonds and pooled funds in bond, equity and property funds, which could be used to diversify the portfolio. - 3.3 Given the increasing risk and very low returns from short-term unsecured bank investments, the Authority aims to diversify into secure higher yielding asset classes during 2021/22.
+This is where a wider range of instruments, including structured deposits, certificates of deposit, gilts, corporate bonds and pooled funds in bond, equity and property funds, which could be used to diversify the portfolio. - 3.3 Given the increasing risk and very low returns from short-term unsecured bank investments, the Authority aims to diversify into secure higher yielding asset classes during 2022/23.
 This is especially the case for amounts estimated to be available for longer-term investment.
 All of the Authority's surplus cash is currently invested in short-term unsecured bank deposits and money market funds along with fixed term deposits with other local authorities and the Debt Management Office (DMO).
-This diversification will represent a change in strategy over the coming year. - 3.4 The COVID-19 pandemic has increased the risk that the Bank of England will set its Bank Rate at or below zero, which is likely to feed through to negative interest rates on all low risk, short-term investment options.
+This diversification will represent a change in strategy over the coming year, however the Council will continue to primarily have regard to security and liquidity of investments before seeking the highest rate of return, or yield. - 3.4 The COVID-19 pandemic has increased the risk that the Bank of England will set its Bank Rate at or below zero, which is likely to feed through to negative interest rates on all low risk, short-term investment options.
 Since investments cannot pay negative income, negative rates will be applied by reducing the value of investments.
 In this event, security will be measured as receiving the contractually agreed amount at maturity, even though this may be less than the amount originally invested

-4 Investment Criteria and Treasury Management Indicators for 2021/22
+4 Investment Criteria and Treasury Management Indicators for 2022/23

-- 4.1 The proposed investment criteria and treasury management indicators are expected to be essentially the same levels as were agreed last year. - 4.2 As the Council's capital programme for 2021/22 2023/24 is yet to be finalised, these criteria and indicators remain under review.
+- 4.1 The proposed investment criteria and treasury management indicators are expected to be essentially the same levels as were agreed last year. - 4.2 As the Council's capital programme for 2022/23 2024/25 is yet to be finalised, these criteria and indicators remain under review.